Thursday, August 14, 2014

 Wednesday, August 13, 2014

-Some mornings catch you off guard.
-You step outside, expecting the usual farm chaos—someone stuck in a fence, someone else shouting about being “starving” despite eating thirty seconds ago—and instead, you're greeted by quiet.
-Not the eerie kind, but the kind that settles over your shoulders like an old quilt and makes you stand still without realizing you meant to.
+Some mornings sneak up on you like a cat on a sunbeam.
+You step outside expecting the usual farm chaos—someone stuck in a fence, someone else yelling about being “starving” despite having eaten thirty seconds ago—and instead, you’re met with quiet.
+Not the unsettling kind, but the kind that drapes over your shoulders like an old quilt, warm and familiar, and makes you stop mid-step without meaning to.

-It was that kind of morning.
-Cool, misty, and dipped in that soft early light that makes everything feel like a memory you haven’t had yet.
-The pond was glassy, not a ripple in sight, and there along its edge was the whole goat herd—spread out, unhurried, peaceful.
+It was that kind of morning—cool, misty, brushed with that soft early light that makes everything look like a memory you haven’t had yet.
+The pond lay still, a sheet of glass without a ripple, and along its edge stood the whole goat herd—spread out, unhurried, peaceful.
 Like they knew.

-Nine goats, each doing their own thing but somehow part of a quiet choreography: two up under the pines nibbling bark like it was the breakfast special; one perched on a stump like she’d just conquered Everest; a few others nose-down in the grass, tails flicking in rhythm.
+Nine goats, each doing their own thing yet somehow part of the same slow dance: two tucked under the pines nibbling bark like it was the breakfast special; one perched on a stump, queen of her tiny kingdom; the rest with noses buried in grass, tails flicking in a lazy rhythm.
 No bickering.
 No hollering.
-Just the soft sound of grazing and the occasional contented grunt.
+Just the whisper of grazing and the occasional contented grunt.

-Then there was Gabriel, our old reliable Great Pyrenees, sitting at the edge of it all like the world’s fluffiest statue.
+And there was Gabriel, our old reliable Great Pyrenees, planted at the edge like the world’s fluffiest marble statue.
 Just watching.
 Not barking.
-Just… being.
-I don’t know if it’s instinct or love or maybe some ancient guardian spirit that lives in dogs like him, but he takes his job seriously.
-Watching him there, between the goats and the pond, you’d swear he was guarding something sacred.
+Just. . . being.
+I don’t know if it’s instinct, love, or some ancient guardian spirit that lives in dogs like him, but he takes his post seriously.
+Sitting there between the goats and the pond, he looked like he was guarding something sacred.
 And maybe he was.

-I’ve had a lot of mornings on this farm.
-Loud ones.
-Muddy ones.
-Hysterical ones where a goat ended up on the roof or let herself into the house.
-But every now and then, one sneaks up and reminds me why we stay.
-Why we traded flat sidewalks for uneven pasture and vacations for vet bills.
+I’ve had a lot of mornings on this farm—loud ones, muddy ones, ridiculous ones where a goat ended up on the roof or let herself into the kitchen.
+But every now and then, a morning like this tiptoes in and reminds me why we stay.
+Why we traded sidewalks for uneven pasture and vacations for vet bills.
 Why we live this life with all its ridiculous, beautiful mess.

 Because sometimes the pond is still.
 Sometimes the goats behave.
-Sometimes your tired old dog sits like a sentry at the edge of the world.
-And sometimes, just sometimes, you get to see your whole life reflected in the water, clear as anything.
+Sometimes your old dog sits like a sentry at the edge of the world.
+And sometimes—just sometimes—you get to see your whole life reflected in the water, clear as truth.

 And you remember: this is home.